sez11a/liferay-learn/docs/dxp/7.x/en/users-and-permissions/user-guide/users/adding-and-managing-users.md

 # Adding and Managing Users

 Core user management activities include adding, editing, and deleting users.
-This activities are typically restricted to Administrative users.
+These activities are typically restricted to Administrative users.

 ## Adding Users